Converting a Panel Van Into a Campervan / Motorcaravan

 These windows are double glazed and have a fly net and screen fitted on the inside and I felt were good value for money, they open outwards and lock in 2 positions

-The Toilet Shower Room Fitting
+Adding a Toilet and Shower Room Fitting

 If you are fitting a toilet and shower as I did, there is one thing that you ought to take on board; this is probably the largest single piece of equipment that you are going to fit that you can't adapt or change the size of.
 You also have your sink cooker and fridge but these things are smaller and you can adapt where they fit in.